Pool noodle fight over the name Josh again attracts hundreds

 Saturday's event raised nearly $21,000 for Children's Hospital & Medical Center in Omaha, and the owners of the Josh Cellars wine label pledged to match that amount with a donation of their own.
 The hospital said it plans to share some of the donations with the Joshua Collinsworth Memorial Foundation that promotes water safety with its Josh the Otter mascot who attended Saturday's battle.

-Swain said he'd like the make the Josh Fight an annual event but he's not sure if he'll be able to keep it up.
+Swain said he'd like to make the Josh Fight an annual event but he's not sure if he'll be able to keep it up.